Introduction

 Year-End 2026

-If pipeline executes cleanly, US IPO volume could approach or exceed $100-150 billion, multiples of 2025 total.
+If the wave executes cleanly, US IPO volume could approach or exceed $100-150 billion, multiples of the 2025 total.

 Databricks, Cerebras, Kraken, Stripe

-Databricks closed $7 billion equity and debt at $134 billion in early 2026 ($5.4B revenue, 65 percent YoY, positive FCF); the CFO has indicated "ready when it decides" without a fixed 2026 date.
+Databricks is the only profitable name in the AI cohort ($5.4B annualized revenue, 65 percent YoY growth, positive FCF, net retention above 140 percent) and is reportedly eyeing a $175 billion valuation, up from the $134 billion at which it raised $7 billion of equity and debt in early 2026; the CFO has indicated "ready when it decides" without a fixed 2026 date.
 Cerebras Systems filed its S-1 positioning as an Nvidia chip alternative.
 Crypto exchange Kraken filed for a $20 billion listing extending the 2025 crypto-IPO cohort (Circle, Bullish, eToro), but suspended its IPO plans in March 2026 amid difficult market conditions, with its valuation reportedly resetting to roughly $13.3 billion.
 Stripe ($90 billion+ in its early 2025 buyback) is "in no rush" given profitability and secondary-market liquidity.
 Revolut ($75B confirmed funding-round valuation), Canva (most recent confirmed private valuation around $42B in 2025, with bull-case IPO estimates reaching $60-100B), and Shein ($50B) round out the international pipeline.